jCobbSK/distributedDNA/README.md

 1. grunt generateRandomSamples:N:M -- Generates N random samples with random M positive and negative patterns each
 1. grunt generateDNA:path -- Generate complete sequence of human DNA, output file defined by path is cca 2.9GB

+### TODO ###

+1. change reading & writing files from UTF-8 into ASCII
+1. notify Node when FE is actually computing
+1. read sample by chunks (createReadStream instead readFile)
+1. compile data to regular expression on fetching pattern
+1. on uploading sample convert it to upper case
+1. responsive design for half macbook screen
+1. update client's front-end during analyze
+1. normalize pattern during fetching for notForwardStrand

 ### Contact ###